 Muse and his wife, Maureen, who have a daughter, Fiona, reside in Clinton.

-Jason Guerriero, the only Northeastern University player to lead Hockey East in scoring, is in his first season as assistant coach for the Yale men’s hockey team.
-He comes to the Bulldogs after spending the last two seasons coaching at Holy Cross.
+Jason Guerriero, the only Northeastern University player to lead Hockey East in scoring, completed his first season as assistant coach for the Yale men’s hockey team in 2013-14.
+He came to the Bulldogs after spending two seasons coaching at Holy Cross.

 Guerriero, who captained the Huskies and was a first-team All-America forward in 2004-05, coached the Crusader forwards and penalty-kill unit the last two years while recruiting, working with video and other aspects of team operations.